hoangduytran/blender-manual/manual/scene_layout/collections/collections.rst

 .. _bpy.types.Collection.lineart_usage:

 Usage
-   How the collection is loaded into line art.
+   How the collection is loaded into Line Art.
    Child objects of the collection can override this setting if they wish in :ref:`Object Properties <bpy.types.ObjectLineArt.usage>`.